-The general partner of an LPF has ultimate responsibility for the management and control of the LPF (section 19, Limited Partnership Fund Ordinance).
-Additionally, the general partner must appoint a person (who may be the general partner or another person) as an investment manager to carry out the day-to-day investment management functions of the LPF.
-The investment manager must be either:
+A general partner of an LPF has ultimate responsibility for the management and control of the LPF (section 19, Limited Partnership Fund Ordinance).
+Additionally, the general partner must appoint a person (who can be the general partner or another person) as an investment manager to carry out the day-to-day investment management functions of the LPF.
+The investment manager must be one of the following: